sjspence/dropletBarcoder/README.md

-dropletBarcoder - helper functions for calling OTUs and visualizing trees
+epicBarcoder - helper functions for calling OTUs and visualizing trees
 ===========================================================

 Description